arekfurt/RDP-Armoring/README.md

 # RDP Armoring (RDPA) testing/alpha release - Version 0.871 #
 ##### (released: 04/23/2026) #####
 --------------------------------
+## August 22 Project Update ##

+After an extended (and not initially intended) period of not shipping anything publicly, I've made a significant decision about the near-future of this project.
+I am splitting development into two lines of work, one intended to produce a beta-quality public release in the coming days, the other focusing on building major feature additions and architectural changes.

+The essential tension that has led to there not being a public release since June is that I have been simultaneously attempting to improve RDPA code quality and reliability while also crafting major new features and implementing considerable architectural improvements.
+It has finally occurred to me that pursuing that strategy is fundamentally incompatible with an objective of getting a decent-quality release shipped that people will actually want to test and even use for (non-critical) day-to-day scenarios anytime soon.
+So, I've decided to essentially split work for at least the next few months into two tracks.

+The more important of these tracks for purposes of description here involves producing a series of pre-beta and then beta quality releases of a program with less ambitious functionality.
+This will essentially aim to do what the presently available release (0.871) does today--tunnel RDP through SSH--but with a few substantial feature additions (which are basically built at this point) and a large number of smmaller refinements and improvements of all kinds.
+Importantly, this approach will also let me take best advantage of the very substantial amount of testing and Quality Assurance work I have done regarding the core features of RDPA over the last few months.

+The tradeoff is that some things that I very much want to get into RDPA won't be in these releases.
+IPSec mode, for example, won't be in them.
+And these releases will be optimized/intended for users who have a single-port RDP setup.
+Kerberos authentication for RDP is quite unlikely to work, due to limitations in Windows concerning SSH tunneling and the lack of an IPSec mode.
+And so on.

+On the other hand, the core experience of getting RDP better secured inside a tunnel that requires mutual cryptographic authentication at no cost, with no online dependencies, and with a minimum of effort and disruption will receive maximum focus.
+And work on major new capabilities does continue and will continue behind the scenes.

+More soon.

+_____________________________________

 ## June 06 Project Status Update ##